dreisicht/renderrob/Documentation.md

 ![Text](img/readme_pics/Anmerkung%202020-04-26%20101650.jpg "Sheet")

 3. Name it `Render Rob`.
-Correct naming is important!
+If you name it different, you will have to add the name to the `sheetname.ini` located in the `user` folder.

 ![Text](img/readme_pics/Anmerkung%202020-04-26%20101720.jpg "Sheet")